rmscode/binary-garden/docs/general/change-management.md

 What are the primary goals and objectives?

-- To manage and create a documented record of required changes and ensure that each change is implemented ni the most cost effective, high quality manner with minimal disruption to operations.
+- To manage and create a documented record of required changes and ensure that each change is implemented in the most cost effective, high quality manner with minimal disruption to operations.

 ## Roles and responsibilities